bkw777/reQUAD/README.md

 QUAD.BA must be copied as a binary via TPDD, it can't be copied in ascii format using ordinary text transfer with TELCOM.

-This example will use dl2 on the pc and install TEENY on the 100 and then use both TEENY and dl2 to copy QUAD.BA to the 100.
+This example will use dl2 on the pc to bootstrap install TEENY on the 100, and then use TEENY and dl2 to copy QUAD.BA to the 100.
-You can use any TPDD emulator like LaddieAlpha or a Backpack instead of dl2, and you can use any TPDD client like TS-DOS or DSKMGR instead of TEENY.
+You can use any other TPDD emulator instead of dl2, like LaddieAlpha or a Backpack, and you can use any TPDD client instead of TEENY, like TS-DOS or DSKMGR.

 On the pc, install [dl2](https://github.com/bkw777/dl2/)